Skip to Content

 Brentwood Bay Resort & Spa

-Set on a pristine inlet in the heart of wine country, Brentwood Bay Resort & Spa is close to the charming city of Victoria, and only 5 minutes to the world famous Butchart Gardens.
+Set on a pristine inlet in the heart of wine country, Brentwood Bay Resort & Spa is close to the charming city of Victoria.
+Plus, it’s only 5 minutes to the world-famous Butchart Gardens.
+Check the latest rates and availability.

 Villa Eyrie Resort